Prokhpav/pyculator/README.md

-# pyculator
+# Pyculator
-Calculator on pygame
+Calculator written on Python 3.7 using Pygame

+Made by Pavel Prokhorov